-After checking out a few hostels, Live Free definitely had the best vibe.
-Complete with a courtyard and comfortable rooms, there is also a big downstairs hangout area where they have group cooking activities and movie nights.
-There is also free morning yoga on the rooftop.
-Beds are also incredibly cheap, at less than $4 a night!
-However, when I booked, it was cheaper on Booking.com than on Hostelworld for this hostel for some reason.
+- My favorite hostel in Rishikesh: Live Free Hostel – After checking out a few hostels, Live Free definitely had the best vibe.
+Complete with a courtyard and comfortable rooms, there is also a big downstairs hangout area where they have group cooking activities, rooftop yoga, and movie nights.

 Best Time to Go Waterfall Chasing in Rishikesh

 Rishikesh has three main seasons; Summer, winter, and the monsoon.